Why Total Abstinence in Recovery Is Key to Long-Term Sobriety

-Beyond the very real possibility of relapse, the threat of losing your job, jeopardizing your relationship with your family, the psychological and emotional toll of taking that first drink, of going down that same old road again, may be more than you can handle.
+Beyond the very real possibility of relapse, the threat of losing your job, jeopardizing your relationship with your family, the psychological and emotional toll of taking that first drink and of going down that same old road again may be more than you can handle.

 If you’ve really let the family down, there’s all that emotional turmoil you have to deal with.
 And you will feel responsible, whether or not you’ll admit it.
 Chances are, there’ll be an argument, which you’ll use to storm out of the house and, you guessed it, go right back to drinking.

 And that behavior will result in you feeling even worse.
 Depression, anxiety, shame, guilt, remorse – all those emotions you thought you dealt with and worked through during treatment will resurface with a vengeance.
 The only way to dull the pain, you’ll start to tell yourself, is to have another drink.